biggproject/biggdocs/Modelling.md

 ### Details:

 This function represents a variation of the k-fold base algorithm that also takes into account the temporal dependency between the observations in the dataset.
-When treating time series, we must take into account that it would make no sense to use data from the future to forecast what happened in the past.
-This is the reason why it is suggested to use a time-aware partitioning method when dealing with time-series.
 A standard k-fold validation on a time series, can generate training sets with observations that occur after the observation of the test set.
-This way, the model would be trained on future data to predict past data, which is a situation we want to avoid.
+This way, the model would be trained on future data to predict past data, which is a situation we want to avoid in most of the cases.
 This function will partition the data so that the test sets of each fold will not overlap in time (will contain unique observations) and observations from the training set will always occur before their corresponding test set.
 The return value is a generator that can be used directly as input argument of the _tune_hyper_parameters_ function to